spatialos/online-services/docs/content/services-packages/gateway/usage.md

 ## Next steps

-Next, you can check out-of-the-box analytics events from the Gateway [in BigQuery](https://console.cloud.google.com/bigquery) using SQL (e.g. `SELECT * FROM events.events_gcs_external`) and customize the matcher logic to fit the needs of your game.
+Next, you can check out-of-the-box analytics events from the Gateway [in BigQuery](https://console.cloud.google.com/bigquery) using SQL (e.g. `SELECT * FROM events.events_gcs_external LIMIT 100`) and customize the matcher logic to fit the needs of your game.

 There are three documents we recommend looking at next: